 10. Create a Mohawk parting and divide into front and back sections.
 Take a small piece from the back to use as a guide and point cut to remove the corner.

 11. Now that you have created the angled base of the cut, you can begin to texturize.
 Part the hair into four sections, the same way you started the cut.
-Use a shear shattering technique to texturize the hair from the inside-out.
+Use a shear shattering technique to texturize the hair from the inside-out, still using the ARC™ Phantom 6”.
 Follow the same elevation pattern and cut from the bottom to the top of each section.
 Want to learn more about shear shattering?
 Click here for Carolynn’s technique!

 12. After the hair is round -brushed smooth and dry, take 2-inch sections and texturize with shear shattering, focusing on the heaviest parts of the hair to remove bulk and add texture.
 Shear shatter deeper into each section when working around the crown area to create more body and movement.